bmwcarit/ramses-composer-docs/advanced/modules/README.md

 ```

-Now the LightControl script will report errors, because you declared a module but didn't provide one to the script.
+Now the LightControl script will report errors, because you declared a module in the script file but didn't provide a module to the respective LuaScript object in Ramses Composer.
 To fix the
 error, go to the LuaScript's property page and you will now see a list of modules with one entry called 'light'.
 Click and select
 the only module we have in the project - the light module.